top of page

 Traditional Pelion Cuisine

-Makrinitsa’s tavernas are celebrated for their authentic, home-cooked dishes, reflecting the flavors of Pelion.
+Makrinitsa’s tavernas are celebrated for their authentic, home-cooked Greek food dishes, reflecting the flavors of Pelion.
 Visitors can find specialties like tsipouro (a local distilled spirit) served with meze (small dishes), as well as hearty stews, roasted meats, and fresh salads made from locally sourced ingredients.
 The village is also known for its sweets, with traditional desserts like baklava and walnut pie featured in many of its cafés.

 Taverns & Dining Spots